centre-for-humanities-computing/DDB_Tagger/README.md

 At the moment, this requires Python ≥ 3.6 and only works on macOS and Linux.

-From a linguistic perspective, the current tagger is quite unsophisticated.
-It does not perform any contextual word-sense disambiguation, instead returning categories based on a measure of centrality.
-Future iterations will explore more detailed disambiguation methods, in order to improve the accuracy.
+From a linguistic perspective, there needs to be some evaluation of the accuracy of the tagger.
+Further word sense disambiguation methods can be explored.

+From a technical perspective, the tagger should be refactored in order to be used as an module that can be imported into other programs.

-A version of this software is currently being developed using Rust.
+Lastly, version of this software is currently being developed using Rust.
 This will cross compile to other operating systems and will require no runtime dependencies.
 Watch this space.

 ## Data and results